umesh1982/fabzero/readme.md

+# About me
+Workinfg as Technical asst. at IIIT Bhubaneswar since september 2011.Takes  differents types of Electronics lab such as Analog Electronic,Digital Electronic,Analog Comm.,Digital comm,Digital signal processing.
+My hubby is to design different types of electronics circuit .
 # Umesh swain first experience at STPI BHUBANESWAR on dt 18/03/2019.
 Joined fabzero programme on dt 18/3/2019 at stpi bhubaneswar.
 At first some intoduction about fabzero lab at 11.30am .